 Princeton in Asia (PiA) is an independent, non-profit organization located at Princeton University.
-Founded by students in 1898, the program has long been driven by a mission to foster cross-cultural understanding between Asians and Americans by giving young people opportunities to live and work in Asia.
-As employees of a variety of Asian institutions, PiA fellows gain work experience while providing valuable services to their Asian hosts.
-It is PiA’s vision that through extended exposure to Asian workplaces and cultures, fellows will develop a life-long appreciation for that region of the world.
+Founded by students in 1898, the program has long been driven by a mission to foster cross-cultural understanding between East and West by giving young people opportunities to live and work in Asia.
+As employees of a variety of Asian institutions, PiA fellows gain work and life experience while providing valuable services to their Asian hosts.
+It is PiA’s vision that through extended exposure to Asian workplaces and cultures, fellows will develop a life-long appreciation for this region of the world.
 We like to think of PiA as “a change in perspective, a job that matters, an experience of a lifetime.”

 More information about specific countries and fellowships is available below.
 Applicants may also view past fellow reports with more detailed information about specific fellowships (please contact the PiA office for login information).

 Click on icons to learn more about our fellowships.